 Megan earned a Bachelor of Arts in Theatre Arts from The University of the South, Sewanee, Tennessee.
 She continues to perform as a storyteller and as voice talent, and writes stories on her blog.

 She lives in Tacoma with her husband, son, daughter, and a stockpile of grits.

 Our Board of Directors

-The Foundation’s Board of Directors manages the Community Foundation’s assets, develops new funds and offers grants to nonprofit organizations that the Community Foundation and its donors support.
+Greater Tacoma Community Foundation’s Board of Directors manages assets, develops new funds, and approves grants to nonprofit organizations.
 The Board has a proud history of directing funds to effective organizations whose work aligns with the intent of our donors.
 Our Board of Directors is made up of a diverse group of community leaders with deep roots in Tacoma/Pierce County.

 Sheri Tonn, Chair

 Regional Executive Director, YMCA of Pierce & Kitsap Counties